puzzle/amm-techlab/content/en/docs/02.0/additional/ocp-image-requirements/openshift-images.md

 ### Dockerfile

-The dockerfile is the same as in chapter 2.
+The Dockerfile defines a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+The build is done in several stages using different containers.

+1. use a Go container to build the Go application
+2. copy the go binary from the build to a minimal alpine image

 ``` dockerfile
 FROM golang:1.14-alpine as builder